Updated 12th February 2020 and we have turned it up to “11” (a la Spinal Tap!)

 Now while I’m all for change in a positive direction banning grid girls was a poor choice on F1’s part – the women on the grid are there because they wanted to be.

 Let’s hope people power sees them back real soon and maybe even the scores a little between these two sports again.

 And one last point why MotoGP is better and always will be – men in leather riding fast motorcycles: need I say more!

 What do you think?
 Do you agree?

-(Editor’s note: we aim to have a rebuttal article in the not too distant future highlighting why F1 is better than MotoGP)
+(Editor’s note: we now have a “rebuttal article” arguing why F1 is better than MotoGP)